-HEADACHES - How Acupuncture Can Help
+HEADACHES - How Acupuncture Can Provide Pain Relief

 If you suffer from headaches, you are not alone.
 Over 50 million of us experience some form of a severe headache at some point in our lives.
 Whether you experience minor head pain or severe migraines, headaches can take valuable time out of your day and your life, and leave you searching for relief.